Amani5576/Andromeda-Ionized-CGM/README.md

 ## HI_density_correlation.py
 A scatter plot of Rotation Measure (RM) versus column density was created, illustrating the correlation between the neutral hydrogen (HI) column density logarithm and RM values.
-A blue line represented the maximum correlation threshold, while its reflection at RM -25 rad m² indicated the minimum threshold.
+A blue line represented the maximum correlation threshold, while its reflection at RM -25 rad/$M^2$ indicated the minimum threshold.
 Sensitivity limits for WSRT, HIPASS, and GBT were depicted with dotted lines, and filled regions highlighted areas of significant detection above these limits.

 ![HI Density Correlation](./IMGs/Part_5.png)